woocommerce/woocommerce/docs/getting-started/contributing-to-core-and-marketplace.md

 ---
-post_title: Contributing to WooCommrece Core
+post_title: Contributing to WooCommerce Core
 menu_title: Contribute to WooCommerce Core
 tags: reference
 ---

-Whether you're a seasoned WordPress developer, or a WooCommerce developer looking to get more involved with our open source ecosystem, please check out our guidelines on GitHub and start contributing!
+Whether you are a seasoned WordPress developer, or a WooCommerce developer looking to get more involved with our open source ecosystem, please check out our guidelines on GitHub and start contributing!

 ### [Contributor Guidelines](https://github.com/woocommerce/woocommerce/blob/trunk/.github/CONTRIBUTING.md)

-If you've ever wanted to contribute to the WooCommerce platform as a developer please read our guidelines for contribution first.
+If you have ever wanted to contribute to the WooCommerce platform as a developer please read our guidelines for contribution first.

 ### [Contribution Environment Set-Up](https://github.com/woocommerce/woocommerce/tree/trunk)